bersavosh/Random/README.md

 ## Folders

-**analysis_tricks**: a collection of simple examples of some statistical and astronomical analysis tricks/methods
+**analysis_tricks**: a collection of simple examples/tutorials of some statistical and astronomical analysis tricks/methods

 **images_astropy**: Tricks to produce publication quality images using `astropy` and `matplotlib`.